WhatTheDickens/engl340-s24/mod-8/iiif-images.md

 Determining the right coordinates for a limited image region takes some finagling.
 If you download the image and open it in an image-viewing application such as Apple’s Preview, you should be able to get approximate coordinates by dragging your cursor over the image.
 You can then pop the URI-with-coordinates into your browser’s location bar and, by repeatedly adjusting them and refreshing the browser, ascertain that you’re capturing the desired region.

-**For your timeline project in ENGL 340, you don’t need to worry about displaying an image section.
-If you have a strong desire to do so, make an appointment for a video chat with me.**

 ## Rotating images

-This, too, is unnecessary for your project, but the infomration is included here in case you’d like to give rotating a try.

 To rotate an image region, replace the `0` with the desired rotation (e.g., `90` for 90 degrees).